-- a) Planning permission for development proposals that would result in the loss of existing community facilities will not be granted unless: - a. alternative provision exists with sufficient capacity which can be reasonably accessed by walking, cycling or public transport and would not result in a significant increase in car journeys; or - b. alternative provision will be provided as part of the redevelopment of the site: or - c. alternative provision will be provided in an appropriate location which can be reasonably accessed by walking, cycling or public transport and would not result in a significant increase in car journeys; or - d. it has been satisfactory demonstrated that it is no longer economically viable, feasible or practicable to retain the existing community use and its continued use has been fully explored. - b) Where it is demonstrated that an existing community use is not viable, feasible or practicable, preference will be given to the change of use or redevelopment for alternative community uses before other uses are considered. - 13.10.1 Paragraph 70 of the NPPF states that local plans should guard against the unnecessary loss of valued facilities and services, particularly where this would reduce the community's ability to meet its day-to-day needs.
-Paragraph 28 of the NPPF highlights the importance of community facilities in villages. - 13.10.2 The supporting text for Policy 12 of the Aligned Core Strategy defines community facilities as including: - schools and nurseries; - post offices; - local shops in rural areas; - public houses (especially in rural areas); - places of worship, religious instruction and church halls; - health centres, GP practices, community pharmacies, dentists; - · community centres or halls; - libraries: - leisure centres; and - · emergency services.
+- a) Planning permission for development proposals that would result in the loss of existing community facilities will not be granted unless: - i. alternative provision exists with sufficient capacity which can be reasonably accessed by walking, cycling or public transport and would not result in a significant increase in car journeys; or - ii. alternative provision will be provided as part of the redevelopment of the site; or - iii. alternative provision will be provided in an appropriate location which can be reasonably accessed by walking, cycling or public transport and would not result in a significant increase in car journeys; or - iv. it has been satisfactory demonstrated that it is no longer economically viable, feasible or practicable to retain the existing community use and its continued use has been fully explored. - b) Where it is demonstrated that an existing community use is not viable, feasible or practicable, preference will be given to the change of use or redevelopment for alternative community uses before other uses are considered. - 13.10.1 Paragraph 70 of the NPPF states that local plans should guard against the unnecessary loss of valued facilities and services, particularly where this would reduce the community's ability to meet its day-to-day needs.
+Paragraph 28 of the NPPF highlights the importance of community facilities in villages. - 13.10.2 The supporting text for Policy 12 of the Aligned Core Strategy defines community facilities as including: - schools and nurseries; - · post offices; - local shops in rural areas; - public houses (especially in rural areas); - places of worship, religious instruction and church halls;